Mitchell's embedding theorem

-Mitchell's embedding theorem, also known as the Freyd–Mitchell theorem or the full embedding theorem, is a result about abelian categories; it essentially states that these categories, while rather abstractly defined, are in fact concrete categories of modules.
-This allows one to use element-wise diagram chasing proofs in these categories.
+Mitchell's embedding theorem, also known as the Freyd–Mitchell theorem or the full embedding theorem, is a result about small abelian categories; it states that these categories, while abstractly defined, can be represented as concrete categories whose objects are modules.
+In particular, the result allows one to use element-wise diagram chasing proofs in abelian categories.
 The theorem is named after Barry Mitchell and Peter Freyd.

 Details

 The precise statement is as follows: if A is a small abelian category, then there exists a ring R (with 1, not necessarily commutative) and a full, faithful and exact functor F: A → R-Mod (where the latter denotes the category of all left R-modules).

 The functor F yields an equivalence between A and a full subcategory of R-Mod in such a way that kernels and cokernels computed in A correspond to the ordinary kernels and cokernels computed in R-Mod.
 Such an equivalence is necessarily additive.

 The theorem thus essentially says that the objects of A can be thought of as R-modules, and the morphisms as R-linear maps, with kernels, cokernels, exact sequences and sums of morphisms being determined as in the case of modules.
 However, projective and injective objects in A do not necessarily correspond to projective and injective R-modules.